skolakoda/teorija-razvoja-igara/10-geometrija/3d-osnove.md

-## Vrh (*vertex*)
+## Tačka (odnosno vrh)

+Tačka je osnova geometrije.
+Tačka se u 3D koordinatnom sistemu zove vrh (*vertex*).
 Different types of objects are built using vertices.
-A Vertex is a point in 3D coordinate system.
 Every vertex is described by these attributes:

 * Position: Identifies it in a 3D space (x, y, z).
 * Color: Holds an RGBA value (all values range from 0.0 to 1.0).